Why Ajax?

 The battle for browser market share is back, and with it, fast-paced innovation by browser vendors, including rapid adoption of existing standards and proposals for new ones.

-Every feature for which plugins are commonly used - including offline support, video, sound, visual effects, vector graphics and animation - is already incorporated into international standards like HTML5.
-Recent browsers have already incorporated many of these features, and cutting edge applications are leveraging them when possible to minimize reliance on plugins.
+Every feature for which plugins are commonly used - including offline support, real-time data streaming, video, sound, visual effects, vector graphics and animation - is already incorporated into the HTML5 web standard and into recent browsers.
+Prominent sites such as YouTube and the Wall Street Journal are already leveraging these features to minimize reliance on plugins.

 If you think performance is a good reason to adopt plugin technology, then you'd better only care about Windows, and be ready to ignore mobile devices.